With hundreds of cyber-security brands out there, cutting through the noise is harder than ever.

 It’s not always about coverage

 Not every trade show media briefing will result in coverage – and that’s fine!
-Briefings for the sake of relationship-building are a great way to let press and analysts get to know you and your company and keeps you front of mind next time they’re working on an article or report they think you’d be a good fit for.
+Briefings for the sake of relationship-building are a great way to let press and analysts get to know you and your company.
+Plus, they keep you front of mind next time they’re working on an article or report.
 Background briefings can also help establish trust and give media an opportunity to vet you as a potential future source.

 Securing media briefings can be a time-consuming task – especially when timing is everything.
 Some media and analysts like to start planning their schedules three to four weeks in advance of a trade show.
-Others like to wait until the week before to still filling their calendars.
+Others like to wait until the week before to fill their calendars.

-Need some extra hands with your cyber-security marketing?
-Drop us a line at email@example.com.
+Need some extra help with your cyber-security trade show prep?
+Drop us a line at firstname.lastname@example.org.

 Back to Top